AdamEdgett/robotics/README.md

 Robot follows a wall and turns appropriately around and in corners
 Uses ultrasonic sensors to determine distances to walls

+### Line Follow
+Robot follows a line of tape around corners and loops
+Uses an IR LED array to determine where tape is

 ## Variables
 ### Motors
 M1 = Right